Git cherry pick

 To abort the cherry-pick and return to the state before it was initiated:

-Cherry-picking Multiple Commits
+Git Cherry pick Multiple Commits

-1. Specify Multiple Commit Hashes
+1. Specify Git cherry pick Multiple Commit Hashes

 You can list multiple commit hashes separated by spaces.
 For example: